-This guy has a motorcycle, a twenty-nine-year-old Kawasaki.
+I know a guy from work who rides his twenty-nine-year-old Kawasaki on nice days to get his rebel on.
 He’s not a biker.
-He’s just a guy who rides his motorcycle on nice days to get his rebel on.
-He bought it cheap and for years it ran great.
+He bought the bike cheap and for years it ran great.
 He rode it to work and all-around town on weekends when the wife and kids didn’t need him around.

 He gave me updates during the course of the summer on what he had done most recently to fix the bike and what the results were.
-His problems persisted through the summer.
 He wasn’t able to find a shop that would work on it.
 They were all too busy or didn’t want to work on that particular bike–too old.
+The Kawasaki dealer was too expensive.
 I finally finished a large project I had been working on and offered to see if I could find and fix the problems for him.

 “It’s dead, man.
 It won’t even turn over!”

 I told him I would come get it with my trailer.
 As we began to load the bike, light rain began to fall.
 I didn’t pay much attention to it.
 Then just as I was holding the bike up with one arm and trying to attach the strap to the handlebars with the other, it poured.
-Iwas the torrent was perfectly timed.
+I was drenched in a heartbeat.
+The torrent was perfectly timed.
 As if God said, “Hey Pete!
 Hold my beer.
 Watch this!”
 All of my Jeep’s windows were down.
 My phone was face up on the hood.
 I wasn’t wearing underwear beneath my white athletic shorts.
 I looked up to the sky and asked, “Are you enjoying this?”
-Lightening flashed and thunder rolled and the sound undulated.
+Lightening flashed and thunder rolled and the sound undulated like low, sinister laughter.
 The rain stopped as we got the bike into my garage.

 I began to check for electrical faults and tested for voltage here and there.
 I realized what the root problem was when I followed the wiring harness under the motorcycle.
 He had no bell.
 My but tightened and the hair on my neck stood at attention.
 This Kawasaki was in the clutches of a gremlin.